 Box 1 Mineral and rock specimens in the Digital Kit and Virtual Microscope

 In this course, we will often refer to mineral specimens and rock specimens in the Virtual Microscope.
-Note that these versions of the Digital Kit and Virtual Microscope are applications written in the Flash language, so they will work in most browsers but not on tablets such as the iPad.
 You may find it easier to open them in separate tabs in your browser, which you can do by holding down the 'Ctrl' button before left-clicking on the link with your mouse (or equivalent for non-mouse users).
 To get back to this course please press the back button in your browser.and the

 Activity 1.1 Introduction to the Digital Kit

 This activity is designed to familiarise you with the operation and content of the Digital Kit, which provides access to images and information about the mineral and rock specimens used in this course.

 Open the Digital Kit and you should see a screen similar to the one shown in Figure 1.
 We will use the mineral galena to illustrate the Digital Kit, but this may not be the image that appears the first time you access the Digital Kit.